anticobalt/palette/readme.md

 - Recycle bin
 - And of course the basics, like moving, deleting, renaming, and cropping photos

+## Bugs

+- On some devices, the initial popup for accessing SD card might be not clickable after a fresh install.
+Tap the device's home button (or recent apps button) then return to the app to make it clickable again.

 ## Acknowledgements

 - Image viewing uses [Glide](https://github.com/bumptech/glide), [SSIV](https://github.com/davemorrissey/subsampling-scale-image-view), and [PhotoView](https://github.com/chrisbanes/PhotoView)